lumeland/lume.land/docs/advanced/the-data-model.md

 ## Preprocessors

-If you've defined [any preprocessor](../core/processors.md#preprocess) in your `_config` file, it's executed at this point.
+If you've defined [any preprocessor](../core/processors.md#preprocess) in your `_config` file, they're executed here.
 Preprocessors allow modification of the `Data` object before rendering.
 The preprocessors receive the `Page` instance and the `Data` object is stored in the `Page.data` property.

 ```js
 // _config.js